Mazovia: Middle Ages

+Modern period

 In the Early Modern Times Mazovia was known for exporting grain, timber, and fur.
 It was also distinct because there was no reformation here.
-Mazovia was divided into three voivodeships, each of them divided into lands (ziemie, terrae), each of them divided into counties (powiaty, districtus) and all three voivodeships formed part of the larger Greater Poland Province of the Polish Crown.
+Mazovia was divided into three voivodeships, each of them divided into lands (ziemie, terrae), each of them divided into counties (powiaty, districtus) and all three voivodeships formed part of the larger Greater Poland Province.
 The Polish-Lithuanian Union of Lublin (1569) established Mazovia as the central region of the Polish–Lithuanian Commonwealth, with Warsaw rising to prominence as the seat of the state legislature (sejm).
 In 1596 King Sigismund III Vasa moved the Polish capital from Kraków to Warsaw.
 During the 17th and 18th centuries Swedish, Transylvanian, Saxon, and Russian invasions wreaked havoc on the region.

 In 1793 western Mazovia, and two years later the rest of the region were annexed by the Kingdom of Prussia in the Second and Third Partitions of Poland, while the south-eastern portion was annexed by Austria.
 In 1807 it became part of the Duchy of Warsaw.
 In 1815 the region was incorporated into the Congress Kingdom of Poland, which was dependent on Russia.
 In the 19th century Mazovia was the site of large Polish uprisings (November Uprising and January Uprising) against Russian rule.
 In that era pre-partition Mazovia was divided among Warsaw, Płock and Augustów (the last one replaced later by Łomża).

 Since 1918 Mazovia has been a part of the resurrected Poland, being roughly equivalent to the Warsaw Voivodeship.
-Under the German occupation during World War II, the population was subjected to mass arrests, executions, expulsions and deportations to forced labour, Nazi concentration camps and Nazi ghettos.
-Numerous sites were looted.
-The large Palmiry massacres were carried out in the village of Palmiry near Warsaw.
-It is one of the most infamous sites of Nazi German crimes against Poles.
-The population of Warsaw decreased sharply as a result of executions, the extermination of the city's Jews, the deaths of some 200,000 inhabitants during the Warsaw Uprising of 1944, and the deportation of the city's left-bank population following the uprising.
-Shortly after the uprising, Adolf Hitler ordered German troops to destroy the city.
-The rebuilding of the Polish capital was the main task of the postwar period.
-Those times Warsaw Voivodeship was still roughly similar to historical Mazovia and used to be informally called so, but in 1975 it was divided into several little voivodeships.
-However, in 1999 Mazovian Voivodeship was created as one of 16 administrative regions of Poland.
+In 1920, Mazovia was invaded by Soviet Russia, but Poland secured its freedom in the victorious Battle of Warsaw.